1. Answers

 2. Deploy Wazuh Docker Image on AWS EC2 with TypeScript

-In this guide, we will deploy the wazuh/wazuh:latest Docker image on an AWS EC2 instance using Pulumi and TypeScript.
-We will create an EC2 instance, install Docker, and run the Wazuh container.
+This guide explains how to deploy the wazuh/wazuh:latest Docker image on an AWS EC2 instance using Pulumi and TypeScript.
+The process involves creating an EC2 instance, setting up Docker, and running the Wazuh container.
+This setup is ideal for those looking to leverage AWS infrastructure to host their Wazuh instance efficiently.

 import * as pulumi from "@pulumi/pulumi";